-Even if you feel fine, regular checkups matter.
-They can help you stay healthy, identify changes in your health and avoid future problems.
+Even if you feel fine, regular checkups are important.
+They can help you stay healthy, find changes in your health and stop problems early.

-Preventive care focuses on taking steps to promote health and wellness.
-Examples include getting regular physicals and screening tests based on your age, health and family history.
-It also includes getting vaccines (shots).
+Preventive care is doing what you can to stay healthy.
+Examples include getting regular checkups and tests.
+These are often based on your age, health and family history.
+Another part of preventive care is getting needed vaccines (shots).

-Vaccines help protect us from certain diseases, like measles, hepatitis and the flu.
-Because of this, the Centers for Disease Control (CDC) recommends specific vaccines for infants, children and adults at certain times.
+Vaccines help protect you from certain illnesses, such as measles, hepatitis and the flu.
+This is why the Centers for Disease Control and Prevention (CDC) suggests vaccines for infants, children and adults at certain times.
 To learn more, visit the CDC website.

-Staying at a healthy weight can also help lower your chances of getting certain diseases.
+Staying at a healthy weight can also help lower your chances of getting certain illnesses.
 Body mass index (BMI) is a measure of body fat based on height and weight.
-It helps identify if you’re underweight, overweight or obese.
-Find BMI calculators here.
+It says if you’re underweight, overweight or obese.
+Find BMI calculators on the CDC website.

-Diabetes is a serious disease.
+Diabetes is a serious illness.
 But there is good news.
-Whether you already have diabetes or want to avoid getting it, there are steps you can take to lead a healthier life:
+Whether you already have diabetes or want to avoid getting it, there are ways to lead a healthier life:

-- If you drink alcohol, do so responsibly.
+- If you drink alcohol, do so sensibly

 To learn more, visit diabetes.org.OR

-High blood pressure, smoking, lack of exercise, a poor diet and more can increase your chances of having a heart attack or stroke.
-This tool from the American Heart Association can help you assess your risk and make healthy lifestyle choices.OR
+High blood pressure, smoking, little if any exercise and a poor diet can increase your chances of having a heart attack or stroke.
+This tool from the American Heart Association can help you know your risk and make healthy lifestyle choices.OR

-Stress is a normal part of life, and everyone copes with it differently.
+Stress can be a normal part of life.
 But being stressed for long periods of time can hurt your health.
-This information from health.gov can help you find ways to prevent, manage and reduce stress.
+This information from health.gov can help you find ways to stop, take care of and lower your stress.

-Alcohol is the most commonly used drug in the United States.
-This screening tool developed by the World Health Organization.
+Alcohol is the most used drug in the United States.
+Check out this screening tool from the World Health Organization.
 It can help you review your alcohol use, how you act when you drink and other problems.